priyanshu-exe/wildrydes-site-main/README.md

 # AWS End-to-End Web Application with 7 Services

-Setting Up the Codebase
-To begin, you'll need to set up a codebase for the Wild Rides application.
-This involves creating a repository to manage version control and to store the project files.
-1. Create a New GitHub Repository: Start by creating a new repository on GitHub named "wildrides-site."
-This repository will serve as the primary source for your application code, making it easier to track changes and collaborate if needed.
-2. Clone the Repository Locally: After setting up the repository, clone it to your local machine to start editing and adding files directly.
-3. Set Up Directory Structure: Organize the code with a clear directory structure, such as separating the frontend, backend, and configuration files.
-This approach ensures that all code files and assets are organized logically, which is particularly helpful as the codebase grows.
+We're creating a web application for a unicorn ride-sharing service called Wild Rydes.
+The app uses IAM, Amplify, Cognito, Lambda, API Gateway and DynamoDB, with code stored in GitHub and incorporated into a CI/CD pipeline with Amplify.

+The app will let you create an account and log in, then request a ride by clicking on a map (powered by ArcGIS).
+The code can also be extended to build out more functionality.

 Hosting the Frontend with AWS Amplify
 Hosting the frontend of a serverless application with AWS Amplify is straightforward.
 AWS Amplify is a development platform that helps to host and deploy full-stack web applications with integrated CI/CD capabilities.
 1. Access the Amplify Console: In the AWS Management Console, navigate to the Amplify service.
 Click "Get started" and select "Host web app."
-2. Link GitHub Repository: Choose GitHub as the source provider, authenticate with your account, and select your "wild-rides-site" repository.
+2. Link GitHub Repository: Choose GitHub as the source provider, authenticate with your account, and select your "wildrides-site-main" repository.
 This connection enables Amplify to monitor the repository for changes, automatically triggering new deployments.
 3. Configure Build Settings: Review the build settings.
 By default, Amplify will build and deploy every change made to the main branch, ensuring the live application is always up-to-date.
 4. Specify Application Name: Name your Amplify app, such as "wild-rides-2023."
 After clicking "Create app," Amplify will set up the infrastructure and initiate the first deployment.